All Scottsdale Public Library cards need to be renewed on a yearly basis.

 Photograph by Patricia Okyne (2007)

-In 2007, Scottsdale Public Art ran a community photo contest entitled "
+In 2007, Scottsdale Public Art ran a community photo contest entitled "i ❤ public art" featuring photographs submitted by Scottsdale residents and visitors.

 Each photograph depicted a public artwork from the Scottsdale Public Art Program’s city-wide collection.
 “Desert Tracery” was one of the winning entries that year, which depicts Seattle artist, Norie Sato’s site-integrated public art, Desert Tracery, 2007, on the exterior of Arabian Library.